 All travelers need a valid passport to enter Costa Rica, ideally with more than six months left on it and plenty of blank pages.
-Visas are not required by USA, Canada, Australia, Britain, and European Union nationals if they're staying fewer than 90 days.
+Visas are not required for USA, Canada, Australia, Britain, and European Union nationals if they're staying fewer than 90 days.
 If you intend to stay longer, you must buy a tourist visa for $160 USD and exit Costa Rica for at least 72 hours before re-entering the country.
 Technically, travelers must be able to prove they have more than $500 USD in their bank account upon entry, but this is rarely checked.

 All travelers need a passport to enter El Salvador, valid for at least six months past the date of entry, as well as a return ticket.
 Nationals of Canada, Greece, Portugal, and the USA must buy a tourist card for $10 USD on entry, valid for 30 days.
 Australian and British nationals do not need a visa.
-El Salvador is part of the Central America Border Control Agreement (CA-4), allowing visitors to easily travel through Nicaragua, El Salvador, Honduras, and Guatemala for up to 90 days.

 All travelers need a passport to enter Panama, valid for a minimum of six months.
 Occasionally travelers might need to show proof of a return ticket and at least $500 USD in their bank accounts.
 Nationals of the USA, Australia, and Canada are issued tourist cards for stays of up to 30 days.
-Because the tourist cards only costs $5 USD, they’re often included in international airfare.
+Because the tourist cards only cost $5 USD, they’re often included in international airfare.
 Check with the airline ticketing agent when you get to the airport to see if your plane ticket already has the tourist card covered.

 All travelers need a valid passport to enter Belize, good for six months past the date of arrival.
 While travelers are supposed to have sufficient funds for entry—sufficient meaning a minimum of $60 USD per day of your stay—they are hardly ever asked for proof.
 All tourists and non-Belizean citizens are required to pay an exit fee of $55.50 USD; this is typically included in airfare for American travelers.
 If it’s not included in your airfare, you’ll need to pay the fee in cash at the airport.
 For those leaving Belize at the Guatemala or Mexico border, the exit fee only costs $20 USD.